Forget about the “Easy” button… I want a “Pause” button.

 I’d plug in my favorite tunes and just type away, sipping on some tea and enjoying the therapy of mindless work (Einstein at his finest).
 By taking on these tasks, I really stood out from my peers because no one else asked to do them.

-And, since I needed to go easy on the brain, it was crucial for my sanity.
+And, since I needed to go easy on the brain, it was ideal for my sanity.

 Get er’ done!
 Maximize the time of day you feel the best and use that time very wisely.
 Save the off-topic socializing with your buds for another part of the day.